nguyenpham/FelicityEgtb/README.md

 New design
 --------------
-We have developed succefully a special design and algorithms for our tablebase to massively reduce the data size, compared with traditional one.
-All one-attacker endgames are about 10 time smaller, take only 14 MB in storage (traditional one may take over 250 MB in storage).
+We have developed succefully a special design and algorithms for our tablebase to massively reduce the data size, compared with traditional ones.
+All one-attacker endgames are about 10 times smaller, take only 14 MB in storage (traditional one may take over 250 MB in compressed form).
 They can be loaded partly or all into memory (depend on loading params).
-If loading all into memory, they will be auto decompressed and take about 250 MB memory (traditional one may take over 2 GB memory).
+If loading all into memory, they will be auto decompressed and take about 250 MB memory (traditional one may take over 2 GB memory in uncompressed form).

 Endgames
 ------------
 At current state, the tablebase has all endgames of one attacker (Rook, Cannon, Horse, Pawn) with all combinations of defenders.
+Total is 108 endgames, 14 MB.

+Felicity egtb uses DTM metric.

 Demo